ShawnFumo/shawn-mods-combos/README.md

 It is laid out the same as the number pad but also uses the fourth row to give `F10` through `F12` via `-S`, `-TS`, and `-T`.

+## Fingerspelling Shortcuts
+To do shortcuts involving letter keys, you can use `R#`, the modifiers on the right side, and then normal finger spelling using the left consonants and vowels (see the note about variations when using thumb # keys).

+These are the standard fingerspelling combos like `KR` for `c` and `SKWR` for `j`.
+For `z`, you can use either Plover's `STKPW` or Phoenix's `SWR`. `i` can be Plover's `EU` or Pheonix's `AOEU`.

+> __Note:__ When using a thumb cluster # key like on the Uni, you probably can't easily press `E` or `EU` with `R#`.
+You can use these variations to help: `AU` for `e` and `AOU` for `i`.

+You can also use this as an alternative way to do finger spelling by using no modifiers for lowercase letters and `-P` or `-R` to shift to capitals.
+You could free up your normal fingerspelling strokes for something else if you wanted.

+You can't add spacing via `EU` due to being needed for fingerspelling vowels, but remember you can use `L#` and any right vowel to quickly add a space (or your theory's normal space stroke).

 ## Examples
 |Stroke|Output|Notes
 |---|---|---